phibal12/QFLC-Dashboard/README.md

 Based on the Post-Ph.D.
 Defense Seminar and the accompanying transcript, this collection is built upon several core theoretical pillars:

 * **The SF-to-QDF Field Transform:** Transitioning systems from a Superfluid (SF) state to a Quantum Density Fluctuation (QDF) state.
 This involves utilizing the scalar $\kappa$ to adjust field interactions and focus the quantum "lens."
-* **Equation 53 & Thermodynamic Integration:** Modeling the exact transition probability to a target state over time.
+* **Equation (53) and Thermodynamic Integration:** Modeling the exact transition probability to a target state over time.
 Entanglement Entropy (EE) is mathematically defined as the "fuel" or cost of this operation, routing physical logic around thermal limits.
-* **Global Impact & Universality:** The QDF model is validated as a universal framework applicable across classical and quantum events.
+* **Global Impact and Universality:** The QDF model is validated as a universal framework applicable across classical and quantum events.
 It fosters new approaches in quantum communication (QKD), thermodynamics, biological diagnostics, and clean energy modeling (mapping to SDG 7 targets).

 ## 📚 Publications and Research
 This dashboard is the practical implementation of research published at the **University of Victoria (UVic)**: